FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 ## Databases as a Service (DBaaS)

+As mentioned before, one of the most difficult services to operate are ones that store state.
+They are also highly standardized between cloud providers.
+This makes them an ideal candidate for a company to use PaaS instead of managing everything in-house.

+### Database consistency

+When considering which database offering to use database consistency plays a key role.
+It is a common occurrence that startups pick, for example, MongoDB because of its &ldquo; hipness&rdquo; instead of it considering the benefits and drawbacks of this (or any other) database solution.

+One of the important aspects of databases is the way they offer consistency.
+Traditional SQL-style databases often supports what's called [ACID-compliance](https://en.wikipedia.org/wiki/ACID).
+This stands for Atomicity, Consistency, Isolation, and Durability.

+- **Atomicity** guarantees that series of database operations will either occur as a whole or not at all.
+The practical implementation of atomicity are [transactions](https://en.wikipedia.org/wiki/Database_transaction).
+- **Consistency** guarantees that if an operation would violate the rules of a database (whatever they may be) the whole transaction is rolled back to a previously known good state.
+- **Isolation** guarantees that two transactions executing at the same time will not affect each other.
+While this can be turned on it is very resource intensive and database engines often allow for a lower isolation level to increase performance.
+- **Durability** guarantees that, if a user has received a success message the data is actually stored.
+This guarantee is not met by most NoSQL databases.

+In contrast, most NoSQL databases implement BASE:

+- **Basic Availability** guarantees that the database is available most of the time.
+- **Soft-state** allows for data to be non-consistent.
+In other words, the database doesn't have to be &ldquo;in-sync&rdquo; across all database replicas.
+- **Eventual consistency** allows for written data to be translated across multiple replicas at a future point in time.

+This is, of course, the theory.
+In practice even BASE-compliant databases tend to offer some ACID-features.
+For example, MongoDB supports transactions for atomicity, but is still a BASE system.

+The above two database types are illustrated by the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
+The CAP theorem says that out of Consistency, Availability, and Partition tolerance only two can be chosen at any given time.
+The trick here is that partition tolerance means that a system can survive when the network is split in two parts.
+This is not optional, so we can pick between CP and AP databases.

+CP databases will guarantee that a database operation will either fail or if successful, be consistent across all replicas.
+We will never have a case where a change is not yet translated to a replica and we receive outdated information.
+This is, in practice, often achieved by [quorum](https://en.wikipedia.org/wiki/Quorum_(distributed_computing)).
+When a network is split in two only the nodes that can form a majority are able to perform database operations.
+Nodes that are not able to join the majority cannot perform database operations.

+AP databases on the other hand will always serve database operations, but cannot guarantee consistency.
+The data read may be outdated.
+Database writes may be lost if the node goes down before it is able to transmit the data to the other nodes.

+There are benefits for both and the appropriate database type must be chosen for the task at hand.

 ### Relational databases (SQL)

+SQL or relational databases are one of the more traditional database systems.
+They use predefined data tables with fixed columns and datatypes.
+Most SQL databases also allow creating references between tables.
+These references or foreign keys allow for validation.
+For example, you could create database that has an `articles` and a `comments` table.
+Since the `comments` table could reference the `articles` table it would be impossible to create a comment with an invalid article ID.

+While it is easy to make the assumption that RDBMS implement ACID compliance (CP) in most cases it is only true when the database is run on a single node.
+When using replication most RDBMS implement asynchronous replication which puts them partially in the BASE / AP territory.
+When using a managed database make sure your cloud provider supports a replication that suits your consistency needs.

 ### Document databases

+Document databases offer the user the ability to store a structured document, such as a JSON file.
+Often it also creates indexes over these documents that allow for quick searching.

+While SQL databases enforce fixed columns, document databases often offer the ability to use fields dynamically.
+While this may make development easier in the early stages it also presents some risks.
+Since the database engine does not validate the field names it is easier to create a mess in the database with typos, inconsistent changes, etc. It is therefore recommended to create a strict data model in the application layer.

+Most document databases fall strictly in the BASE/AP category when it comes to replication.

 ### Time Series databases

+Time-series databases are usually used in monitoring systems and store numeric values associated with a certain timestamp.
+One of the most famous cloud-native monitoring system with an integrated time-series databases is [Prometheus](https://prometheus.io/).

+### Graph databases

+Graph databases are special databases that store relationships of datasets with each other and allow making queries over them.
+These database types can be used for creating social graphs, interests, etc.

 ## Functions as a Service (FaaS / Lambda)